Optic nerve atrophy is damage to the optic nerve. The optic nerve carries images of what the eye sees to the brain.

 Prevention steps include:

-- Older adults should have their health care provider carefully manage their blood pressure.
+- Older adults should have their provider carefully manage their blood pressure.

 - Use standard safety precautions to prevent injuries to the face.
 Most facial injuries are the result of car accidents.
 Wearing seat belts may help prevent these injuries.